Started in 2020, ThanksGiver Schweiz runs food banks in the Basel area that now serve over 900 people per week.

 Other Volunteer Positions

 If you are unable to give your time, but would still like to help, ThanksGiver Schweiz also accepts donations both monetary and in kind.
-They are currently fundraising to purchase a commercial van that would be integral to expanding their reach and allow them to serve more people.
 Any amount is welcome, and you can visit their Donations Page to give directly.

 They are also happy to accept any un-opened food or toiletries for donation.
 The time frame for food items is 6 months after their expiry date (as per Swiss regulations) and items can be dropped off at their food bank locations (details below).